onlyquake/xonotic-wiki/Mapping-entity-func_button.md

 In the Wild
 -----------

-Warfare, a Xonotic official duel map uses a button to trigger the elevator.
+Warfare, a Xonotic official duel map, uses a button to trigger an elevator.